M1Z1/Radio-Crawler/README.md

 # **Pieces reference**

-Pieces structure is based on Supercollider's `Pspawner`.
+Pieces' structure is based on Supercollider's `Pspawner`.

 Each piece must have a title:
 `~testpiece1`.